4kategreen/blog/source/_posts/approach-to-leadership.md

 ## Where is Here?

 Let's stop here and consider what I mean by _where they were_ when they came into my classroom.
 Human learning isn't like feeding information to a computer.
 Facts go in your head, sometimes leaving as quickly as they come in.
-Sometimes it stays forever (ask my why I still know the landlord of the place we lived when I was 5, please).
+Sometimes it stays forever (how do I still know our landlord's of the place we lived when I was 5).
 But, the set of skills that _allow_ you to learn and interact with the world successfully, those tend to persist and can be applied on any material you need to learn.
 Let's apply this to a common scenario in elementary school:

 I learned my multiplication tables in second grade.
 The first skill here is understanding how whole numbers work and why.
 When I had enough number sense to understand addition and how multiplication was based on that, Mrs. Potter let me work on my multiplication tables.
 From there, learning my multiplication tables themselves was memorization.
 It's a skill that isn't much fun, but it's important.